 At the end of the month I’d like to look back on what I’ve done, on how I felt and what was on my mind.
 While scrolling through the photos, I immediately got a smile on my face.
 I like Zagreb.
-It’s been almost two months since I left the Netherlands and although I thought I didn’t do much, but surely it’s enough for a blog post.
-Which actually means that I took enough photos to fill a blog post.
-So, here’s March (and a little bit of April), a photo journal about my life in Zagreb and an unorganized list of things to do in and around Zagreb.
+It’s been almost two months since I left the Netherlands and although I thought I didn’t do much, except for learning Croatian, it turned out that I explored quite a bit.
+So, here’s a photo journal about my life in Zagreb and an unorganized list of things to do in and around Zagreb.

 Life in Zagreb